nickstanley574/django-tutorials/README.md

 Since **APP_DIRS** is set to **True**, Django automatically looks for a `templates/` subdirectory within each application package, for use as a fallback (don’t forget that `django.contrib.admin` is an application).

 ## Advanced tutorial: How to write reusable apps

+Reusaility is the way of life in Python.
+The Python Package Index (PyPI) has a vast range of packages you can use in your own Python programs.
+Check out Django Packages for existing reusable apps you could incorporate in your project.
+Django itself is also just a Python package.
+This means that you can take existing Python packages or Django apps and compose them into your own web project.
+You only need to write the parts that make your project unique.

+**Package?
+App?** - A Python package provides a way of grouping related Python code for easy reuse.
+A package contains one or more files of Python code (also known as “modules”).A package can be imported with `import foo.bar` or `from foo import bar`.
+For a directory (like `polls`) to form a package, it must contain a special file `__init__.py`, even if this file is empty.
+A Django application is just a Python package that is specifically intended for use in a Django project.
+An application may use common Django conventions, such as having models, tests, urls, and views submodules.Later on we use the term packaging to describe the process of making a Python package easy for others to install.
+It can be a little confusing, we know.

+The current state of Python packaging is a bit muddled with various tools.
+For this tutorial, we’re going to use `setuptools` to build our package.
+It’s the recommended packaging tool (merged with the distribute fork).
+We’ll also be using pip to install and uninstall it.

+### Packaging your app

+Python _packaging_ refers to preparing your app in a specific format that can be easily installed and used.
+Django itself is packaged very much like this.
+For a small app like polls, this process isn’t too difficult.

+**Choosing a name for your app:** When choosing a name for your package, check resources like PyPI to avoid naming conflicts with existing packages.
+It’s often useful to prepend django- to your module name when* creating a package to distribute.
+This helps others looking for Django apps identify your app as Django specific.
+Application labels (that is, the final part of the dotted path to application packages) must be unique in INSTALLED_APPS.
+Avoid using the same label as any of the Django contrib packages, for example auth, admin, or messages.

+1. First, create a parent directory for polls, outside of your Django project.
+Call this directory `django-polls`.
+2. Move the polls directory into the `django-polls` directory.
+3. Create a file `django-polls/README.rst`
+4. Create a django-polls/LICENSE file.
+Choosing a license is beyond the scope of this tutorial, but suffice it to say that code released publicly without a license is useless.
+Django and many Django-compatible apps are distributed under the BSD license; however, you’re free to pick your own license.
+Just be aware that your licensing choice will affect who is able to use your code.
+5. Next we’ll create a `setup.py` file which provides details about how to build and install the app.
+6. Only Python modules and packages are included in the package by default.
+To include additional files, we’ll need to create a MANIFEST.in file.
+7. It’s optional, but recommended, to include detailed documentation with your app.
+Create an empty directory django-polls/docs for future documentation.
+Note that the docs directory won’t be included in your package unless you add some files to it.
+Many Django apps also provide their documentation online through sites like readthedocs.org.
+8. Try building your package with `python setup.py sdist` (run from inside `django-polls`).
+This creates a directory called `dist` and builds your new package, `django-polls-0.1.tar.gz`.

+### Using your own package

+1. To install the package, use pip: `pip install --user django-polls/dist/django-polls-0.1.tar.gz`
+2. With luck, your Django project should now work correctly again.
+Run the server again to confirm this.
+3. To uninstall the package, use pip: `pip uninstall django-polls`

+### Publishing your app
+Email the package to a friend, Upload the package on your website or, Post the package on a public repository, such as the **Python Package Index (PyPI)**. packaging.python.org has a good tutorial for doing this.